Tekla Structures on-premises licensing

 The license server software is compatible with several versions of Tekla Structures.
-To see which license server version to use with your current Tekla Structures version, see Which license server version to use.
+To see which license server version to use with your current Tekla Structures version, see Hardware recommendations for Tekla 2020 license server.
 The licenses are also compatible with older versions of Tekla Structures in addition to the highest allowed version stated in the license.
 The license is sent to you attached in an email as an entitlement certificate HTML file.

 Keep backup copies of your license entitlements in a safe place.